-Figure 1: Gloabal Distribution of COVID-19 Cases 6 Figure 2: Overview of Digital Technology Access in Asia-Pacific 8 Figure 3: AI-powered Deep Learning Technologyfor X-Ray Tests 10 Figure 4: Self-Diagnosis Mobile Application for COVID-19 11 Figure 5: Snapshot of a Smart Quarantine Information System 12 Figure 6: AI-driven Analysis for COVID Treatment 13 Figure 7: The Use of Big Data to Combat COVID-19 15 Figure 8: Snapshot of a Mask Information System 16 Figure 9: The Official E-Commerce Platform to Help Local Entrepreneurs in Brunei 18 Figure 10: A Student Attending an Online Class in China 20 Figure 11: Cyber Harassment Helpline during COVID-19 Shutdown in Pakistan 23 Figure 12: 3D Printing of Ventilators 24 Figure 13: Use of Drone for Citizen Engagement during COVID-19 Shutdown in China
+Figure 1: Global Distribution of COVID-19 Cases 9 Figure 2: Overview of Digital Technology Access in Asia-Pacific 11 Figure 3: Al-powered Deep Learning Technology for X-Ray Tests 12 Figure 4: Self-Diagnosis Mobile Application for COVID-19 13 Figure 5: Snapshot of a Smart Quarantine Information System 14 Figure 6: Al-driven Analysis for COVID Treatment 16 Figure 7: The Use of Big Data to Combat COVID-19 17 Figure 8: Snapshot of a Mask Information System 18 Figure 9: The Official E-Commerce Platform to Help Local Entrepreneurs in Brunei 20 Figure 10: A Student Attending an Online Class in China 22 Figure 11: Cyber Harassment Helpline during COVID-19 Shutdown in Pakistan 25 Figure 12: 3D Printing of Ventilators 26 Figure 13: Use of Drone for Citizen Engagement during COVID-19 Shutdown in China 27

-List of Acronyms
+Executive Summary

+This paper highlights some of the major and effective ICT innovations and practices in dealing with COVID-19, in the following sectors: Healthcare, Communication with Communities, Education, Business, and Infrastructure.
+In this work, we will categorize all the highlighted COVID-19 related ICT-centered interventions or trends using a newly introduced multi-dimensional evaluation framework, 4 A-I model.
+The 4 A-I framework assisted in analyzing the overall effectiveness, challenges, and emerging opportunities of ICT applications for combating COVID-19.
+4 A-I framework assisted in analyzing the level of awareness, availability, accessibility, and affordability of COVID-19 focused ICT interventions.
+It furthermore helped to analyze the level of inclusivity, interoperability, inter-governmental co-operations, and robustness of relevant ICT infrastructures and applications.

+Abbreviations

-AI Artificial Intelligence
+Al Artificial Intelligence

 APCICT Asian and Pacific Training Centre for Information and

 Communication Technology for Development (United Nations)

-Арр Applications

-AP Asia-Pacific
+App Applications AP Asia-Pacific

 COVID-19 Coronavirus Disease of 2019

 CWC Communication with Communities

 EHR Electronic Health Record

 ICT Information and Communication Technology

 ICT4D Information and Communication Technology for Development

 ICU Intensive Care Unit

 IDPC Act Infectious Disease Control and Prevention Act

 ILO International Labour Organization

 MERS Middle East Respiratory Syndrome

 MSME Micro, Small, and Medium Enterprises

-PPE Personal Protective Equipment

-R&D Research and Development
+PPE Personal Protective Equipment R&D Research and Development

 SARS Severe Acute Respiratory Syndrome

 SARS-CoV-2 Severe Acute Respiratory Syndrome Coronavirus 2

 UN United Nations

 UNDESA United Nations Department of Economic and Social Affairs

 WHO World Health Organization

-Background
+I. Introduction

 The world as we know has changed significantly with the rapid spread of the SARS-CoV-2, which causes the COVID-19 disease.
-At the time of writing this paper, officially, around 28,329,790 people worldwide are diagnosed with COVID-19 and 911,877 of these patients are deceased.
-The United States of America is the country with the highest number of COVID-19 positive cases and has the highest mortality rate (6,341,309 confirmed cases of COVID-19 with 190,787 deaths).
-The World Health Organization (WHO) has declared it as the worst global outbreak since the Spanish Flu in 1918.
+At the time of writing this paper, officially, around 28,329,790 people worldwide are diagnosed with COVID-19 and 911,877 of these patients are deceased1.
+The United States of America is the country with the highest number of COVID-19 positive cases and has the highest mortality rate (6.341,309) confirmed cases of COVID-19 with 190,787 deaths)2.
+The World Health Organization (WHO) has declared it as the worst global outbreak since the Spanish Flu in 19183.
 In the Asia-Pacific (AP) region, the situation is a mixed bag.
 On one hand, there are many countries in this part of the world with an increasing number of COVID-19 cases.
 On the other hand, countries like the Republic of Korea, Singapore, Viet Nam, etc. are praised as standard setters for successfully controlling the outbreak of this disease.
 Figure 1 depicts the global spread of COVID-19 (until week 1 of 2021)